General information

 Booking your accommodation

-This system must be used to book all visits to the Boolardy Accommodation Facility, the telescope site and to the Murchison Support Facility in Geraldton.
-Note that confirmation of your accommodation arrangements for Boolardy is not to be taken as authorisation for any proposed work activities nor as confirmation for the use of on-site staff resources (refer to the above-mentioned MRO-Boolardy Visitor Access Protocol and in particular the “workflow” diagram for more information).
+Requests for accommodation can only be made online with the ATNF Reservation System.
+This system must be used to book all visits to the Boolardy Accommodation Facility, the telescope site and to the Murchison Support Facility in Geraldton, including day visits not requiring accommodation.
+Note that confirmation of your accommodation arrangements for Boolardy is not authorisation for any proposed work activities nor confirmation of availability of on-site staff resources (refer to the above-mentioned MRO-Boolardy Visitor Access Protocol and in particular the “workflow” diagram for more information).

 If you need to make any changes to a booking that is already in the system, please email accommodation@atnf.csiro.au to make the necessary changes for you and your group (including alerting catering staff at Boolardy).